The Roman Baths in Somerset: A Hot Spring and a Goddess

 1,170,000 litres of water (240,000 imperial gallons) at a temperature of 46 degrees Celsius (about 115 degrees Fahrenheit) are released from the sacred spring every day.
 This awesome output has been a daily occurrence for thousands of years.
 Today the water emerges in the Roman Bath complex.
 The overflow from the baths flows into the River Avon, which runs through the city of Bath.

 The springs in Bath are geothermal springs because their water is heated by activity below the Earth's surface.
 Researchers say that the basic process involved is as follows.
 First, rain seeps into the ground and enters the limestone rocks underlying the countryside around Bath.
 The water is then heated by geological activity within the Earth.
 The heated water travels under pressure through fault lines or fractures in rock and emerges as a spring.
-The details of this process are still being deciphered.
+The details of this process are still being investigated.
 For example, although it's often claimed that the water source of the spring is rain falling on the Mendip Hills, some researchers think that this is unlikely.

 The Sacred Spring in Celtic Times

 The Sacred Spring would once have been located in a steaming and bubbling pool surrounded by mud and marsh.
-The sight must have been awe inspiring for the Romans, the Celts and the people who occupied the area before the Celts.
+The sight must have been awe inspiring for the Romans, the Celts, and the people who occupied the area before the Celts.
 It's easy to understand why they believed that a deity must have been in control of the spring.

 The Celts believed that the goddess Sulis (or Sul) was the guardian of the hot spring.
-They may have believed that she was a goddess with healing powers, as was true for other Celtic goddesses of sprIngs.
+They may have believed that she was a goddess with healing powers, as was true for other Celtic goddesses of springs.
 Modern tests have shown that the spring water in Bath is rich in minerals, including magnesium, which can be absorbed through the skin.
 The minerals or the heat of the water may help certain ailments suffered by people who immerse themselves in the water or drink it.
 The Celts likely knew about the healing power of the water (or, according to their beliefs, of Sulis).

 Over time, people may have embellished the area around the spring to honour its goddess.
 The Celts are not known for building temples for their deities, however.
 Their gods and goddesses were part of nature and were worshipped in nature.
 The local people may have marked the area around the spring in some way, such as by stones, or they may have left the area in a completely natural condition.
 Sadly, we may never know what the area looked like to the people of the time.